-While the tournament kicks off on Wednesday 8th March with Cuba playing Netherlands at the Taichung Stadium in Taichung, Taiwan.
-Team USA don’t play their first game until 11th March against Great Britain at Chase Field, Phoenix, Arizona.
+The tournament kicks off on Wednesday, March 8th with Cuba playing Netherlands at the Taichung Stadium in Taichung, Taiwan.
+Team USA don’t play their first game until March 11th against Great Britain at Chase Field, Phoenix, Arizona.

 The rest of Pool C’s games for the USA are against, Mexico, Canada, and Colombia, all of which will be played at Chase Field.

-The USA are expected to win their Pool group and advance to the second round as winners, where they will play the Pool D runner-up - likely to be either Puerto Rico or the Dominican Republic.
+Team USA is expected to win their group and advance to the second round, where they would play the Pool D runner-up - likely to be either Puerto Rico or the Dominican Republic.